-The church is always open during the stay of cruise ships
+The church is also open during the stay of cruise ships.

 The Blue Church Summer Concert Series was founded in 1998 by Muff Worden, musician and Sigurður Jónsson engineer.
 The concerts are held in the church of Seyðisfjörður on Wednesday nights in July and early August.
 The aim is to offer a program consisting of different music styles, where classical music, jazz and blues, folk music and lighter music get to shine.
 The performers are usually highly qualified musicians.

 The Seyðisfjörður church is a good concert house, praised by the performers.
 It houses a fairly new Steinway grand piano and a Frobenius organ with 14-15 stops.
 It has seats for 300 people.
 The concert guests are both locals and foreign travellers.

 4. July Olga Vocal Ensemble – It‘s a Womans World

 The concert’s theme is feminism celebrating female artists from the last 1000 years.
 The program offers pieces by Hildebgard von Bingen, born in 1098 and Barbara Strozzi living in the 16th century as well as songs made famous by Nina Simone, Édith Piaf and Billie Holliday.
 In addition the ensemble will perform four songs composed specially for Olga.

 Olga Vocal Ensemble started in 2012 and had its first concert in Iceland in the summer of 2013, visiting the country every year since.
 Its members are five boys living in the Netherlands; the Deutch Jonathan Ploeg andArjan Lienaerts, the Englishman Matthew Lawrence Smith, the Russian American Philip Barkhudarov and the Icelander Pétur Oddbergur Heimisson.

 11. July Tourlou music – Traditional folk music in new arrangements